 The Archaeologists Anonymous collective sought to provide an anonymous, non-digital platform for archaeologists to express their opinions on archaeology.
 Following the Post Secret model, the project invited archaeologists to make or alter a shop-bought postcard in response to questions on the future of the academic field and profession.
 Some of the postcards we received can be viewed on this blog.

 ‘What are your hopes and fears for the future of archaeology?’
 Session at Society for Historical Archaeology annual conference, Leicester 2013.
-Organised by Hilary Orange and James Dixon.
+Organised with James Dixon.

 Public Perceptions of Cornish Mining Landscape, 2006-12